ReserveBlockIO/ReserveBlock-Core/ConfigSetup.md

 	+ b.
 Ex: PasswordClearTime=5
 	+ c.
 This will control the clear time for an ecrypted wallets password

-18. AutoDownloadNFTAsset (default is false)
+18. AutoDownloadNFTAsset (default is true)
 	+ a.
 Type Boolean
 	+ b.
 Ex: AutoDownloadNFTAsset=false
 	+ c.
 This will control whether or not an NFT's asset is automatically downloaded